Snorks: Broadcast and home media

 Snorks ran for a total of four seasons, consisting of a pilot episode and 65 episodes (108 segments), on NBC in the U.S. from September 15, 1984, to March 15, 1989.
 The program continued to be available in syndication from 1987 to 1989 as part of The Funtastic World of Hanna-Barberas third season.

 In the 1990s, it aired on both USA Network and Cartoon Network in the U.S.

-From 2001 until 2014, it also aired on CN's spin-off channel Boomerang.
+From 2000 until 2014, it also aired on CN's spin-off channel Boomerang.

-In some other country around Europe, it aired on ITV, RTL, MTV3, TF1, Italia 1, VARA, and Cartoon Network Scandinavia.
+In some countries around Europe, it aired on ITV, RTL, MTV3, TF1, Italia 1, VARA, and Cartoon Network Scandinavia.

 Warner Bros.
 Home Entertainment's vintage DVD video line Warner Archive released Snorks: The Complete First Season on DVD in Region 1 on September 25, 2012 as part of their Hanna-Barbera Classic Collection label.
 The release is available exclusively through Warner's online store and Amazon.com.
 In addition, 39 episodes have been released on Hulu per a distribution agreement with Content Media Corporation.
 Warner Archive released Snorks: The Complete Second Season on DVD in region 1 on July 7, 2015, and later Snorks: The Complete Third and Fourth Seasons on December 6, 2016.